Skip to main content

 Creative Block and Burnout

-Graphic designers have to flex their creative muscles daily, often for various clients across multiple projects.
-At some point, most designers will hit roadblocks where they struggle to find fresh ideas.
-Experiencing creative blocks and burnout doesn’t detract from design talent.
-This is a normal occurrence, especially for creatives working on numerous projects simultaneously.
+Graphic designers have to flex their creative muscles daily, often working on multiple projects at once for different clients.
+Inevitably, most designers will hit roadblocks and struggle to develop fresh ideas.
+It’s important to remember that experiencing creative blocks and burnout doesn’t detract from talent.
+These hurdles are perfectly normal and to be expected, especially when creatives work on numerous projects simultaneously.

-If or when you find yourself drawing blanks, the best thing you can do is step away from your work.
-Take some time to decompress by going for a walk, listening to music, or experimenting with another creative outlet.
-Give yourself space to find that change of scenery or activity.
-Think about the things that are inspiring to you and allow yourself the freedom to encounter them without putting pressure on yourself to force concepts.
+When you find yourself drawing a blank, the best thing you can do is step away from your work.
+Think about the things you’re inspired by and allow yourself the freedom to encounter them.
+Take a moment to decompress by going for a walk, listening to music, or experimenting with another creative outlet.
+Give yourself space to find a change of scenery or activity that sparks your creativity without feeling forced.

 Criticism and Rejection

-Whether you end up working as a graphic designer in-house, for an agency, or as a freelancer, you will inevitably face criticism from clients and colleagues.
-This could come from fellow creatives or non-creatives alike.
-It can be hard not to take tough comments to heart.
-After all, designers often pull from their personal style and imagination to bring a project to life.
+Whether you end up working as a graphic designer in-house, for an agency, or as a freelancer, it’s only a matter of time before you face criticism from clients and colleagues.
+No matter who the feedback comes from, it can be hard not to take tough comments to heart.
+After all, designers often pull from their personal style and imagination to bring projects to life.
 The key is to find a middle ground between meeting expectations and creating a vision that speaks to your design strengths.

-At the beginning of an assignment, try to establish clear guidelines and boundaries through professional yet honest communication.
+At the beginning of a project, do your best to establish clear guidelines and boundaries through professional yet honest communication.
 If any details remain ambiguous, don’t be afraid to ask for clarification.
-However, it’s always a good idea to expect the unexpected, as clients and their needs could very well shift after initial standards are set.
-While it can be frustrating, this part of being a graphic designer comes with the territory.
+However, it’s always a good idea to expect the unexpected, as clients’ needs or wants may shift after initial standards are set.
+While it can be frustrating, this comes with being a graphic designer.

 Creating Around Deadlines

 Designing a project on a deadline is no small task.
-Graphic designers not only have to create in a short timeframe, they usually have to do so while working on other various jobs and tasks.
-Creative energy and output also have to be considered.
-It can be a lot to juggle.
-Being able to organize and switch gears is crucial when it comes to holding up your end of the bargain.
+Graphic designers often have to not only develop and execute a concept in a relatively short timeframe, but they usually have to do so while working on several other jobs and tasks.
+Being able to stay organized and pivot between projects is crucial.

 Before you even get started, draft a project timeline.
-Outline when drafts are due, when you need feedback returned, when the final project must be submitted, and other time stamps to keep track of.
-Throughout the course of the design process, make sure to prioritize tasks according to the client brief.
+Outline when drafts are due, when you need feedback returned, when the final project must be submitted, and any other time stamps you’ll need to keep track of.
+Throughout the design process, prioritize tasks according to the client brief.
 What elements are most important to the desired end result?
-Make sure you dedicate your time to those specifics so you don’t get distracted by other features.
+Dedicate your time to those specifics so you don’t get distracted by other features.

 Balancing Design and Function

-Graphic design is all about balancing the elements of design, the artist’s creative vision, and the client or employer’s needs.
-Designing too much for aesthetics through intricate visuals or unconventional layouts can take away from aspects of functionality like usability and readability.
-Personal preferences may also factor in, from both the artist and the client.
+Graphic design is all about balancing the elements of design with the artist’s and the client’s creative visions.
+Designing too much for aesthetics through intricate visuals or unconventional layouts sometimes takes away from functional aspects of design like useability and readability.
+A designer’s and client’s personal preferences may also factor into the end result.

-Overcoming these challenges ultimately requires graphic designers to have a clear understanding of desired objectives and the willingness to compromise.
-Throughout the course of the project, it’s also important to keep the target audience at the forefront of every creative and functionality decision.
-At the end of the day, the results need to be indicative of the end users’ and viewers’ experience.
+Overcoming these challenges requires graphic designers to have a clear understanding of the client’s objectives along with a willingness to compromise.
+Keep the target audience at the forefront of every creative and functional decision.
+At the end of the day, results should represent the end users’ and viewers’ experience.

 Keeping up with Technology

-Between new software and advances in artificial intelligence (AI), the design industry is always evolving.
-These changes mean that graphic designers have to be ready to stay up-to-date or risk losing their relevance.
-Being willing to learn and put in the time and effort it takes to develop new graphic design skills is a must.
+The design industry is continually evolving around new software, advances in artificial intelligence (AI), and other changes in technology.
+Graphic designers have to stay up-to-date or risk losing their relevance.
+Being willing to learn and invest time and effort into developing new graphic design skills is a must.

 Graphic designers should always be on the lookout for new tools and techniques.
-Set aside time to identify these trends and follow up on them with active learning approaches.
-Anything from following a design blog to networking with other like-minded creatives or taking online tutorials can give you the edge to stay competitive in an ever-changing industry.
+Set aside time to identify trends and follow up on them with active learning.
+Anything from following a variety of designers on social media to networking with other like-minded creatives to taking online tutorials can give you the edge to stay competitive in an ever-changing industry.

 Graphic design students excel at Villa Maria College.
-With the direction and encouragement of our staff, our students go on to win acclaimed industry awards, including ADDYs, portfolio reviews, and scholarships.
+With the direction and encouragement of our faculty, our students go on to win acclaimed industry awards, portfolio reviews, and scholarships.
+In fact, Villa students see one of the highest job placement rates in the area!
 If you are passionate about graphic design, you’ll find your people and a place to let your creativity shine at Villa.
-Reach out today to learn more about our graphic design program!